-- cc) Shall keep all documentation from Womxn's Commission events and campaigns. - b) Fiscal Supporting Coordinator: - a) Assist the Co-Chairs in preparation of the next year's budget. - bb) Attend Senate Finance and Business Committee budget hearings with cochairs. - cc) Have current balance report prepared if co-chairs should request it. - dd) Shall be responsible for preparing the requisition forms for the allocation of funding of groups and organizations that have been approved by the commission. - G) Duties of the Herstory Coordinator: - 1) Shall be responsible for the recruitment of Committee staff of two to four (2-4) people. - 2) Have ultimate responsibility for the fiscal management of the Women's Journal (e.g. fundraising, sponsorship, and donations). - 3) Oversee the production and distribution of Herstory. - 4) Explore the controversial and complicated issues of identity anthologies, the politics of publication, and artistic/political expression. - 5) Shall hold at least three (3) regularly scheduled office hours each week.
+- 9) Hold a minimum of three (3) regularly scheduled office hours per week. - 10) Shall attend all meetings of the A.S.
+Senate and at least one (1) ASUCSB Workgroup. - 11) Attend all commission meetings. - F) Duties and Responsibilities of the Administrative Chair: - 1) Record and be responsible for the distribution of minutes to members, officers, and Senate. - a) Distribute minutes to members upon request. - b) Keep a record of all meeting attendees and an update list of all voting members. - 2) Hold two (2) regularly scheduled office hours per week. - 3) Work with Co-Chairs to address all emails in a timely fashion. - 4) Attend all commission meetings. - G) Duties and Responsibilities of the Treasurer: - 1) Maintain an updated record of the budget that will be updated weekly and includes all expenditures of the commission and distribute to all officers on a regular basis. - 2) Present tri-weekly reports on what funds remain in the budget for the quarter for Commission for Marginalized Genders. - 3) Assist the Co-Chairs in preparation of the next year's budget. - 4) Attend Senate Finance and Business Committee budget hearings with co-chairs. - 5) Shall be responsible for preparing the requisition forms for the allocation of funding of groups and organizations that have been approved by the commission. - 6) Hold two (2) regularly schedule office hours per week. - 7) Attend all commission meetings. - H) Duties of the Ourstorian: - 1) Shall be responsible for the recruitment of Committee members of two to five (2-5) people. - 2) Have ultimate responsibility for the fiscal management of the Women's Journal (e.g. fundraising, sponsorship, and donations). - 3) Oversee the production and distribution of Ourstory. - 4) Explore the controversial and complicated issues of identity anthologies, the politics of publication, and artistic/political expression. - 5) Shall hold at least two (2) regularly scheduled office hours each week. - 6) Attend all commission meetings. - I) Duties and Responsibilities of the Queer & Trans\ Coordinator: - 1) Shall maintain awareness of concerns and issues within the LGBTQIA+ community.